Azure/AKS/examples/azure-service-mesh/security/cert-manager-letsencrypt/readme.md

 ## Steps
 ### 1. Setup DNS record
-Setup a DNS record for the external-ip address for the external ingressgateway service with your cloud provider.
-In this example, I set up 4.153.8.39 with test.dev.azureservicemesh.io
+Set up a DNS record for the `EXTERNAL-IP` address of the external ingressgateway service with your cloud provider.
+In this example, we are setting up the DNS record for `4.153.8.39` with `test.dev.azureservicemesh.io`.

+Run the following command to retrieve the external IP address of the ingress gateway:
 ```shell
 kubectl get svc -n aks-istio-ingress
 ```